"Peace is not the destination, peace is the way." — Shannon L. Alder

 As of April 24, 2026, eight California school districts hold a Negative Certification — meaning current projections show they will not meet their financial obligations for fiscal year 2025–26 or 2026–27.

-Districts on the watch list
+Districts on the Watch List

 Another 45 districts hold a Qualified Certification — meaning, based on current projections, they may not meet their financial obligations for fiscal year 2025–26, 2026–27, or 2027–28.